RoboStack/xtensor-ros/README.md

 ### About [xtensor](https://github.com/QuantStack/xtensor)

-Multi-dimensional arrays with broadcasting and lazy computing.

-xtensor is a C++ library meant for numerical analysis with multi-dimensional array expressions.
+xtensor is a C++ library meant for numerical calculations with multi-dimensional array expressions.

 xtensor provides